Robrowno/guess-the-number/README.md

 Guess-The-Number is deployed on Heroku.

-Live Link to the app on Heroku here: xxx
+Live Link to the app on Heroku here: [Guess-The-Number](https://guess-the-number-pp3.herokuapp.com/)

 ---
 ## Application across difference platforms